At BMI Albyn Hospital, we offer a range of gynaecological treatments for people living in Grampian and the North of Scotland.

 If your ovaries have been removed it may be recommended that you start hormone replacement therapy.

 If you are experiencing pain, pelvic infections or symptoms related to pelvic disease, our consultant gynaecologist may recommend a laparoscopy.
 This is an examination of your internal pelvic area using a telescope-like instrument, which is introduced through a small cut made in your navel.

 If you are experiencing infertility, recurrent miscarriage or abnormal bleeding, a hysteroscopy can be performed.
 The consultant will introduce a telescope-like instrument into the uterus through the cervix.

 Both procedures can be used to diagnose and treat a number of conditions.

-Following surgery, you should avoid constipation, heavy lifting or strenuous activity for up to 3 months and it may be recommended that you perform pelvic floor exercises on a regular basis to increase the long-term success of the surgery.
+Following surgery, you should avoid constipation, heavy lifting or strenuous activity for up to three months.
+It may also be recommended that you perform pelvic floor exercises on a regular basis to increase the long-term success of the surgery.

-We offer the following gynaecology treatments at BMI The Albyn in Aberdeen:
+We also offer the following gynaecology treatments at BMI Albyn Hospital in Aberdeen: